-The Hori-Vafa potential can also be read from the presentation of a toric Calabi-Yau variety via linear toric GIT.
+The Hori--Vafa potential can also be read from the presentation of a toric Calabi--Yau variety via linear toric GIT.
 Consider the dual weight matrix $Q^\vee : \ZZ^r \to \ZZ^d$; the cokernel $A: \ZZ^d \to N $ (where $N$ has rank $d-r$ and may have torsion) gives both the toric fans of the quotients and the form of the superpotential $W$.
 We ignore any torsion part of $N$, consider the remaining cokernel map $A$, and by picking bases, we can view $A$ as a $(d-r) \times d$ matrix.
 We can describe $A$ by its set of column vectors $\{\rho_i\}$, which correspond to the rays generating the 1-dimensional cones of $\Sigma$.
-The Hori-Vafa potential is now given by
+The Hori--Vafa potential is now given by

-The Calabi-Yau property implies that the convex hull $P\subset \RR^{d-r}$ of the rays $\{\rho_i\}$ lies in an affine hyperplane.
+The Calabi--Yau property implies that the convex hull $P\subset \RR^{d-r}$ of the rays $\{\rho_i\}$ lies in an affine hyperplane.
 The compact polytope $P$ is called the \textit{primary polytope}, and coherent triangulations of $P$ give the fans of the GIT quotients by taking cones over the simplices of the triangulation \cite[Chapter 7, Theorem 1.7]{gelfand1994discriminants}.
-By the same argument, one sees that the Hori-Vafa potential factors as $W_A(z_1, \ldots, z_\nn)=z_1\cdot f_A(z_2, \ldots, z_\nn)$.
+By the same argument, one sees that the Hori--Vafa potential factors as $W_A(z_1, \ldots, z_\nn)=z_1\cdot f_A(z_2, \ldots, z_\nn)$.
 The Newton polytope of $f_A$ is $P$.
 When the tropicalization of $f_A$ is a smooth tropical hypersurface, the tropical hypersurface is combinatorially dual to a triangulation of $P$; similarly, every choice of coherent triangulation for $P$ specifies a choice of coefficients for $f_A$ with a dually-tessellated tropicalization.